 The seed germination temperature for growing carrots is between 42-90°F or 5-32°C, and the optimum seed germination temperature is between 55-75°F or 12-24°C. Carrot seeds usually germinate in the time frame of 1-3 weeks, much slower in low temperatures.

 Best-tasting carrot roots are grown when the temperature ranges around 60-72°F or 15-22°C during the growing period.
 As you’re growing carrots in pots, you can adjust the temperature slightly by moving the containers to shade if the weather is warm and in more sun if the weather is cold.

 Thinning and Spacing

-As carrots are root crop, they don’t prefer soil that is high in nitrogen.
+As carrots are a root crop, they don’t prefer soil that is high in nitrogen.
 To encourage root growth, use a fertilizer that is low in nitrogen but high in phosphorous and potassium.

 If you’ve not added anything to the soil, feed the carrots with liquid fertilizer biweekly according to the product’s instructions.
-You can also make your own organic liquid fertilizer from compost or manure, which is also called as “Compost Tea.”
+You can also make your own organic liquid fertilizer from compost or manure, which is also called “Compost Tea.”
 Here’re a few recipes to check out!

 Pests and Diseases